Ekajati

-Ekajaṭī or Ekajaṭā (Sanskrit: "One Plait Woman"; : one who has one knot of hair), also known as Māhacīnatārā, is one of the 21 Taras.
+Ekajaṭī or Ekajaṭā (Sanskrit: "One Plait Woman"; : one who has one knot of hair), also known as Mahācaṇḍatārā, is one of the 21 Taras.
 Ekajati is one of the most powerful and fierce protectors of Vajrayana Buddhist mythology.
 According to Tibetan legends, her right eye was pierced by the tantric master Padmasambhava so that she could much more effectively help him subjugate Tibetan demons.